 - Original research that is about the impact of community engagement on organization change at the institution—both higher education and/or community organization institutions—and the impact this has on the institution’s stakeholders.

 Who Should Apply:

-Research Teams made up of any combination of campus stakeholders along with community representatives are encouraged to apply.
+Research teams made up of any combination of campus stakeholders along with community representatives are encouraged to apply.
 Eligible campus stakeholders include:

-FACULTY from any discipline, and of any rank and is employed at the institution a minimum of 50% FTE
+- Faculty employed at the institution a minimum of 50% FTE

-COMMUNITY ENGAGEMENT PROFESSIONAL OR INSTITUTIONAL RESEARCH AND EFFECTIVENESS PROFESSIONAL who is employed at the institution a minimum of 50% FTE
+- Community Engagement Professionals who is employed at the institution a minimum of 50% FTE

-DOCTORAL STUDENT(full- or part-time) from any discipline looking to support their dissertation research
+- Doctoral Students looking to support their dissertation research

 Application Deadlines & Project Timelines